- Office: Law 108, Clinic Wing

 A New Way for Lawyers to Assist Veterans, 34 Mont.
 Lawyer 8 (June 2009).

 Will Montana Breathe Life into its Positive Constitutional Right to Equal Educational Opportunity?, 65 Mont.
 L. Rev. 343 (2004).

 Professor Wandler clerked for the Ninth Circuit Court of Appeals, Judge James R. Browning, after graduating from law school.
 She then clerked for U.S. District Court Judge Donald Molloy in Missoula.
 In 2006, Professor Wandler joined the firm of Garlington, Lohn & Robinson in Missoula, where she represented individuals and corporations in civil litigation.
-Professor Wandler also began representing veterans in disability compensation cases at that time, and she has continued representing veterans throughout her career, expanding to discharge upgrade applications and other VA-related issues over the past few years.
+Professor Wandler also began representing veterans in disability compensation cases in 2006, and she has continued representing veterans throughout her career, expanding to discharge upgrade applications and other VA-related issues over the past few years.

 Professor Wandler taught Comparative Civil Practice in the Summer Study Abroad China Program in 2015.

 Honors / Awards

 - University of Montana Student Services Award, AY 2014–2015

 - Heman Faculty Award for Teaching Excellence, AY 2012-2013 & AY 2013–2014